YairMassri/web1100_final-exam/README.md

 Finally, we go into ES6 Javascript (CodeSchool) we cover levels 1, 2, 3, and 5.

 ##Day 5:
 On this day, we will introduce git branching and the team workflow: branch-work-switch-pull-merge.
 As a project, students will refactor their arcade came to use ES6 class syntax and add any additional features they might like.

+During the second half of class, students will create a portfolio website based on the [1-col-portfolio layout](http://blackrockdigital.github.io/startbootstrap-1-col-portfolio/) at startbootstrap.com and also using bootswatch to paste components.

 ##Day 6:
 Intro to functional programming lecture.
 Slide materials here: https://docs.google.com/presentation/d/1NTxza91hMToWKqRyKll48AuxwamEik_nj4W1Cj6d8hs/edit?usp=sharing